• Skip to primary navigation

 • DIY How to Project Covering the Best Ways of Cutting

-Acrylic - cutting and drilling - In this DIY guide learn all about acrylic and Perspex and the best ways of cutting acrylic and perspex, drilling acrylic and perspex and gluing acrylic and perspex
+Acrylic - cutting and drilling - In this DIY guide learn all about acrylic and Perspex and the best ways of cutting acrylic, drilling and gluing acrylic and perspex

 • Installing an Acrylic Splashback

-Splashbacks - acrylic splashback installation - In this handy DIY guide you will learn how to install an acrylic splashback including information on fitting and fixing acrylic, perspex or plastic splashbacks in kitchens and bathrooms
+Splashbacks - acrylic splashback installation - In this DIY guide, learn how to install an acrylic splashback including fitting and fixing acrylic, perspex or plastic splashbacks

 • Fitting a Glass Splashback

-Splashbacks - fitting glass splashbacks - Fitting a glass splash back - Find out all you need to know about fitting and Installing a glass splashback to walls in your kitchen or bathroom
+Splashbacks - fitting glass splashbacks - Find out all you need to know about how to fit a glass splashback in a kitchen or bathroom using screws or adhesive

 This section has projects that cover all aspects of glass and acrylic splashbacks.
 Cutting and drilling acrylic is particularly challenging if you want a neat finish, so we explain how you can do this, and then there are also tips and hints for fitting both glass and acrylic splash backs